 So what exactly have some of these women been avoiding?

 Despite it being a little embarrassing or uncomfortable, surely making sure your body is healthy is worth it?
-It should only take a couple of minutes, and is done every 3 years for 25-49 year olds and every 5 years for 50-64 years old.
-To me the choice is simple, 5 minutes every few years in return for piece of mind that your cervix is healthy.
+It should only take a couple of minutes and is done every 3 years for 25-49-year-olds and every 5 years for 50-64 years old.
+To me, the choice is simple, 5 minutes every few years in return for peace of mind that your cervix is healthy.

 When you turn 25 you will receive a letter from your GP asking you to make an appointment.
 If you’re one of the women that have missed your appointments so far then it’s never too late – ring up your GP and ask to book one.